 IEC 60601-2-2 | Electrosurgical Accessory Testing

 DDL can test electrosurgical accessories against either IEC 60601-2-2 or ANSI/AAMI HF18:2001.
 Our testing is used to support 510(k) submissions and to justify CE marking.
-Most of our clients opt for the IEC testing.
 Clients who are developing a new product and do not know what rating to specify can take advantage of a test protocol that establishes an appropriate voltage rating.

 Test Standards for Electrosurgical Accessories